Solvate and Equilibrate Target Protein

 Locate the floe in Orion

-On the Floe page, click on the Floes tab, where you will find the list of the available floes and packages.
+On the Floe page, click on the Floes Tab, where you will find the list of the available floes and packages.

-Click on a small caret next to Packages (under Filter Floes By section on the left) to expand the list of packages and click on the OpenEye Cryptic Pocket Detection Floes package.
-This will ensure that the floes listed in the middle of the page are from the Cryptic Pocket Detection package.
+Under the Category Floe Filters, click on the caret next to the ‘Packages’ Filter to expand the list of packages and select the OpenEye Cryptic Pocket Detection Floes package.
+The floes for the Cryptic Pocket Detection package will appear in the middle pane.

 Provide Input Files and Parameters to Run the Floe

-• Output path:
+• Output Path:

-Select the destination for your output data by specifying the Output path.
+Select the destination for your output data by specifying the Output Path.

 • Input Data:

-Choose the Target Protein to be the SPRUCE prepared dataset for beta-lactamase.
+Choose the Target Protein to be the Spruce-prepared dataset for beta-lactamase.

 • Output Data:

-You can customize the output dataset and collection names under the Output Data options.
+You can customize the output dataset and collection names in this parameter group.

 • Force Field: